Frequently Asked Questions

 Once I'm accepted into the Honors Program, how much involvement is required?

 One of the flexibilities the Honors Program offers you is the ability to do as little or as much as you want as a member.
 There are no minimum activity requirements.
 The only time any sort of requirements come into play is when you try for any of the awards the program offers, such as the Honors Certificate or the President's Award for Excellence in Honors.
-Click on the link for more information about the awards.

 Do I need to be a member of the Honors Program to sign up for an Honors class?